t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 3. Security bootstrapping: denotes the process by which a thing securely joins an IoT system at a given location and point in time.
 For instance, bootstrapping of a connected camera can include the authentication and authorization of a device as well as the transfer of security parameters allowing for its trusted operation in a given network.

 4. Network security: describes the mechanisms applied within a network to ensure trusted operation of the IoT.
-Specifically, it prevents attackers from endangering or modifying the expected operation of networked things.
-For instance, network security can include a number of mechanisms ranging from data link layer security, MAC filtering, secure routing, and network layer security.
+Specifically, it prevents attackers from endangering or modifying the expected operation of an smart object, it also protects the network itself from malicious things.
+For instance, network security can include a number of mechanisms ranging from data link layer security, secure routing, and network layer security.

 5. Application security: describes mechanisms to allow transfer of application data at the transport or upper layers (object security).
 For instance, assuming an smart object such as an environmental sensor connected to a backend system, it can mean the exchange of secure blocks of data such as measurements by the sensor or a software update.
 This data is exchanged end-to-end independently of communication pattern, for e.g through proxies or other store-and-forward mechanisms.